JaydenBeckwith/DNAtools/README.md

    Filters variants to retain only those with SpliceAI delta > 0.5, enriching for likely splice-altering mutations.

 3. **Conversion to MAF format (`vcftomaf.py`)**
-   Converts filtered VCF files into MAF format, ready for downstream visualization (e.g. oncoplots in `maftools`).
+   Converts filtered VCF files into MAF format, ready for downstream visualisation (e.g. oncoplots in `maftools`).

 ---